 The overall cost of a hot tub ranges from around $3,000 to $16,000 on average.
 As consumers move further up the price range, they will get to enjoy more features and overall longevity.
 Of course, the initial purchase price of a hot tub model is only one of the things to consider when analyzing the cost.

-It is very important to consider the ongoing costs as well.
-To get a better idea of these ongoing costs, the amount of use, energy bills, and general maintenance, must be taken into consideration.
+You also want to factor in the ongoing costs to keep your hot tub running.
+To get a better idea of these ongoing costs, the amount of use, energy bills, and general maintenance must be taken into consideration.

 Entry level hot tubs and spas typically come with minimal features, as manufacturers tend to make affordability the priority.

 For first-time buyers or homeowners without a ton of real estate to sacrifice, entry-level hot tubs are a great choice.

 Most entry level hot tub models are rotationally-molded in design, meaning the manufacturers use a durable plastic material to form the interior and exterior of the spa.